1978 Sikh–Nirankari clash: Later clashes

-Another clash occurred soon after in Kanpur on September 26, 1978.
-A frenzied mob of 500 Sikhs armed with guns, swords and spears attacked a Sant Nirankari congregation.
+Subsequently, Sant Nirankari bhawans were gheraoed, or sieged.
+In Kanpur on September 26, 1978, A group of 500 Sikhs armed with guns, swords and spears attacked a Sant Nirankari bhawan.
 According to police reports, the Sikhs had set fire to the tents outside the venue and forcibly entered the meeting hall.
 In this clash more than a dozen Sikhs were killed in firing by police.
 In November 1978, another clash occurred in Kanpur after Akali Sikhs, armed with weapons, protested against a three-day Nirankari convention.
 The police were compelled to disperse the rioters with tear gas and rifle shots after they had attacked the police with swords.